 Spam calls are a sad reality in today's telephone communications world.
-Countries like the US alone receive almost 60 billion automated or irrelevant calls during 2020, which amounts to over 100 calls per person during the course of the year.
+Countries like the US alone received almost 60 billion automated or irrelevant calls during 2020, which amounts to over 100 calls per person during the course of the year.
 Kaisa , with the amount of telephone numbers in use at any given moment, is likely to receive spam calls that may interfere with our customers and their business.

-With that in mind, we have some automated and manual processes in place to minimise the impact as much as possible, that we can share with our customers if asked:
+With that in mind, we have some automated and manual processes in place to minimise the impact as much as possible, that we can share with our customers if asked.

-Automated processes
+Automated processes in Kaisa

 IP-blocking: If our system detects several sessions or request numbers coming from the same IP address in a short period of time, an IP block from our end is then triggered (stopping the number being replaced for said IP, but not affecting other customers or visitors using other connections).